02. YOUR TRUEST COMPANION

 It is only when we truly know someone that the bond of love grows, allowing us to feel connected to the person and experience a sense of closeness.
 Worship without focus becomes redundant; to focus on something, it must first attract your attention and spark your interest.
 Once interest is established, you begin to know it.
 This is the fundamental law for understanding anything.

-If a scientist wants to discover something, their intense focus (توجه) allows them to explore it.
+If a scientist wants to discover something, their intense focus (توجه) and contemplation (تفكر) allow them to explore it.
 They read about it, imagine its possibilities, visualize its potential, experiment with it, and spend time in its discovery.
 Through focused attention, it reveals its characteristics, and they come to know it.

-This is the concept of Naffi (negation).
-Fourteen hundred years ago, when our Beloved Prophet Muhammed ﷺ was reflecting on life in Ghar Hira on Jabal Al-Noor, He withdrew from society.
-He distanced Himself from the chaos and noise, secluding Himself for a specific period with food and drink to sustain Himself during His temporary retreat before returning to engage with the affairs of the world—this was His first Sunnah³.
+This is the concept of Nafi.
+Fourteen hundred years ago, when our Beloved Prophet Muhammad ﷺ was reflecting on life in Ghar Hira, on Jabal al-Noor, He withdrew from society.
+He distanced Himself from the chaos and noise, secluding Himself for a specific period with food and drink to sustain Himself during His temporary retreat before returning to engage with the affairs of the world—this was His first Sunnah.
 It marked the first act of negation in His practice.
 He negated His entire environment, the practices and traditions of His society and ancestors.
 He negated His external senses.

 In the silence of the cave, with His external eyes—or rather, His external senses—closed, He withdrew and turned inward.
 He began His journey into Himself.
-This activated His inner senses, and as He traveled deeper within, He continued to negate everything that was not Al-Khaliq (The Creator)—La illah⁴, La illah, La illah (لا إله).
+This activated His inner senses, and as He traveled deeper within, He continued to negate everything that was not al-Khaliq—la illaha, la illaha, la illaha (لا إله).

 Again, Jibreel AS said to Him, “Iqraa!” and once more, His reaction was to negate Himself, ”ما أنا بقارئ“ (I will not read).
 The deeper He went, the more He continued to negate.

-He even had to negate Himself for the transfer of “اقرَأ بِاسمِ رَبِّكَ الَّذي خَلَقَ” (Read in the Name of Your Lord Creator) to occur—to realize Allah ﷻ.
-His negation led Him to cognize Khaliq Al-Koun (The Creator of the universe) – illa Allah⁵! (الا الله).
+He even had to negate Himself for the transfer of “اقرَأ بِاسمِ رَبِّكَ الَّذي خَلَقَ” (Read in the Name of Your Lord Who created) to occur—to realize Allah ﷻ.
+His negation led Him to cognize Khaliq al-Koun –illa Allah! (الا الله).

-It is without a doubt that Rasool ﷺ lived the most honorable life, as the Insaan⁶ with the best character.
-He is Allah’s Messenger ﷺ, The Waseela⁷ to lead us to Allah ﷻ.
-La illaha il Allah (لا إله الا الله), Muhammed Rasool Allah (محمد رسول الله).
-For this reason, we follow His guidance and look to His Seerah⁸ to understand His pattern of thinking that informs His pattern of conduct.
+It is without a doubt that Rasool ﷺ lived the most honorable life, as the Insaan with the best character.
+He is Allah’s Messenger ﷺ, the Waseela to lead us to Allah ﷻ.
+La illaha il Allah (لا إله الا الله), Muhammad Rasool Allah (محمد رسول الله).
+For this reason, we follow His guidance and look to His Seerah to understand His pattern of thinking that informs His pattern of conduct.

-Regardless of our backgrounds, or the religions into which we were born, Muhammed Rasool Allah ﷺ has been sent as a Mercy for the entire universe (رحمة للعالمين).
-All the Prophets (AS) came with the same Message: The Message of Monotheism—that there is only One Creator.
-A single Message from the same Source, sent down in succession.
-And each time it began to deviate among the community of that era, a new Prophet—with the same Message—was sent.
+Regardless of our backgrounds, or the religions into which we were born, Muhammad Rasool Allah ﷺ has been sent as a Mercy for the entire universe (رحمة للعالمين).
+All the Prophets (AS) came with the same message: the message of monotheism—that there is only One Creator.
+A single message from the same Source, sent down in succession.
+And each time it began to deviate among the community of that era, a new Prophet—with the same message—was sent.

-The completion of the Knowledge that Allah ﷻ intended for humanity was sealed with Prophet Muhammed ﷺ, who is connected to 124,000 Prophets (AS).
-He ﷺ is Khatam Al-Nabiyyeen (The Seal of The Prophets), the one who reached the Maqam of Adnaa⁹ in an embrace with Allah ﷻ—guiding all of humanity to HIM as The Waseela.
+The completion of the Knowledge that Allah ﷻ intended for humanity was sealed with Prophet Muhammad ﷺ, who is connected to 124,000 Prophets (AS).
+He ﷺ is Khatam al-Nabiyyeen, the one who reached al-Maqam al-Adnaa in an embrace with Allah ﷻ—guiding all of humanity to HIM as the Waseela.

-If we follow in His footsteps, adhere to His guidance, wouldn’t we be able to develop a personal, one-on-one, conscious relationship with our Creator?
+If we follow in His footsteps and adhere to His guidance, wouldn’t we be able to develop a personal, one-on-one conscious relationship with our Creator?
 Isn’t that the very purpose of every Divine Book sent to us—to explore the possibility for ourselves, to see if it is indeed attainable, without someone dictating that it is out of bounds?
-Imagine how different life could be if we connected with The Source instead of the resources. <3
+Imagine how different life could be if we connected with the Source instead of the resources.

-If we reflect on that instance, it becomes clear that while Rasool Allah ﷺ was practicing negation, He initiated—and thereby introduced—the practice of Muraqabah¹⁰.
+If we reflect on that instance, it becomes clear that while Rasool Allah ﷺ was practicing negation, He was also engaging in what is known as the practice of muraqabah.
 He withdrew His attention from His external senses and went within Himself to observe and discover Reality.
 He sat in a quiet, dark cave and delved into the cave of His ribs, exploring the depths of His own heart to find out who makes it beat.

 Muraqabah is essentially the practice of concentration—stilling the body and quieting the mind to focus on a single point.
 Through this singular point of focus and concentration, Allah ﷻ revealed HIMSELF to Rasool Allah ﷺ, allowing Him to cultivate an intimate relationship with HIM—beyond creation.

-From this depth of communion, He conversed with Allah ﷻ and received not just what appears to be words of The Holy Quran, but the living experience of Allah’s Command (امر).
+From this depth of communion, He conversed with Allah ﷻ and received not just what appears to be words of the Holy Quran, but the living experience of Allah’s Command (امر).
 The Holy Quran is not mere words written in a book; it is a vibration, a frequency of Life.
-If it existed without the example of Rasool Allah ﷺ—living as a walking embodiment of The Holy Quran¹¹— would we ever truly unlock its depths?
+If it existed without the example of Rasool Allah ﷺ—living as a walking embodiment of the Holy Quran— would we ever truly unlock its depths?

 [Al-Mā’idah: 15]

 Allah ﷻ tells us that this Holy Quran and Divine Noor are clear, manifest—and can be seen.
-Revealed to Rasool Allah ﷺ to pass on to His Ummah¹² as an inheritance, it holds the secrets of creation as well as the Knowledge of Allah ﷻ and HIS Irfan (cognizing HIM).
-As Khatam Al-Nabiyyeen¹³, He opened the way and led humanity—with the Knowledge of Siraat Al-Mustaqeem¹⁴—to follow The Path to The Creator.
+Revealed to Rasool Allah ﷺ to pass on to His Ummah as an inheritance, it holds the secrets of creation as well as the Knowledge of Allah ﷻ and HIS Irfan.
+As Khatam al-Nabiyyeen, He opens the way and leads humanity—with the Knowledge of Siraat al-Mustaqeem—to follow the Path to the Creator.

-This Guidance and Knowledge is not meant for another time or space; time and space must also be negated—for the here and now.
-Rasool Allah ﷺ was sent to reveal to us Allah ﷻ’s Ayat (Signs).
-To truly comprehend this, we must be purified of all misconceptions, misinterpretations, doubts, and the negative thinking patterns that lead to negative patterns of conduct— patterns we’ve inherited and adopted.
+This Guidance and Knowledge is not meant for another time or space—time and space must be negated too.
+It is meant for the here and now.
+We cannot assume that we will only come to truly know our Creator after physical death or upon leaving this earth—that is a limiting belief, and, in truth, a form of ignorance.
+Rasool Allah ﷺ was sent to reveal to us Allah ﷻ’s Ayat.
+To truly comprehend this, we must be purified of all misconceptions, misinterpretations, doubts, and the negative thinking patterns that lead to negative patterns of conduct—patterns we’ve inherited and adopted.

-It is not a purification that is meant only for the physical aspect of life, as we often base much of The Sharia’ah¹⁵ on these days.
-Rather, The Sharia’ah serves to purify the body and mind, preparing us to enter the realm of the Soul and encounter our True Selves.
-Sharia’ah is not merely about halal and haram¹⁶, nor is it simply a system of reward or punishment by Allah ﷻ.
+It is not a purification that is meant only for the physical aspect of life, as we often base much of the Sharia’ah on these days.
+Rather, the Sharia’ah serves to purify the body and mind, preparing us to enter the realm of the Soul and encounter our True Selves.
+Sharia’ah is not merely about halal and haram, nor is it simply a system of reward or punishment by Allah ﷻ.
 Instead, it cleanses our energy, making us lighter, bringing us closer to Reality—and ultimately, to Allah ﷻ.

-When we align ourselves with what Allah ﷻ loves, we enter a safe zone and elevate our vibrations—allowing the mind to be in a state of sukoon (peace)—clear and receptive deeper realities.
+When we align ourselves with what Allah ﷻ loves, we enter a safe zone and elevate our vibrations—allowing the mind to be in a state of sukoon—clear and receptive to deeper realities.
 But when we act contrary to what Allah ﷻ loves, it scatters our thoughts, lowering our vibrations and energies, making it difficult to access higher or deeper zones of Reality.
-We remain on the surface, trapped in shak (doubt), and this doubt creates distance between us and Allah ﷻ.
+We remain on the surface, trapped in shakk, and this doubt creates distance between us and Allah ﷻ.

 However, when we practice the way of Rasool Allah ﷺ, there is nothing to doubt.
-We enter the domain of Yaqeen (certitude), which allows us to experience firsthand what it means to be close to Allah ﷻ.
+We enter the domain of Yaqeen, which allows us to experience firsthand what it means to be close to Allah ﷻ.

 When I go against Sharia’ah, I’m left uneasy, in a state of guilt and doubt, which creates distance between Allah ﷻ and myself, hindering my closeness to HIM.

 Now, suppose today I tell the truth—even if it is very difficult.
-Later, when I rest my head on my pillow, my conscience is clear.
+Later, when I rest my head on my pillow, my conscience is clear and I remain in a peaceful state of mind.
 Even if it was painful, I spoke honestly; there’s nothing to hide.
-I am at peace with my choice of action, and so, my mind is at ease.
-No worry, no restless looping thoughts.
-My energy is stable, neutral, and centered—I can focus without having anything clouding my thoughts or conscience.
+I am at peace with my choice of action, and so my mind is at ease—no worry, no restless looping thoughts.
+My energy is stable, neutral, and centered; I can focus without anything clouding my thoughts or conscience.

 Therefore, yes—Sharia’ah is designed to maintain order in society.
-But for the seeker on a spiritual path, striving for Allah ﷻ‘s Irfan (cognition), it becomes clear that Sharia’ah is the very foundation: clearing the way, purifying the nafs¹⁷, and preparing us to enter higher states and realms of Reality.
+But for the seeker on the spiritual path, striving for Allah ﷻ‘s Irfan, it becomes clear that Sharia’ah is the very foundation: clearing the way, purifying the nafs, and preparing us to enter higher states and realms of Reality.

 Your link has expired.
 Please request a new one.